Los Angeles Area Wal-Mart Workers Strike

-While the primary goal of the project is to assist lawyers by providing information, a second goal is this - to help people injured by Wal-Mart's wrongdoing find a lawyer who will take a meritorious case against the world's largest retailer.
+A second goal is this - to help people injured by Wal-Mart's wrongdoing find a lawyer who will take a meritorious case against the world's largest retailer.
 Use the box above to find a lawyer near you to handle your case.
+If you are not a lawyer, then helping you find one is all we can do for you.

 The Wal-Mart Litigation Project does not encourage litigation against the company.
 In fact, because of the many obstacles plaintiffs face in suing Wal-Mart, the project encourages a realistic view of success.
 To learn more, click the "Suing Wal-Mart" button above.